CM2S/piglot/docs/source/examples/reference_reduction_composite/description.md

-# Analytical curve fitting example - reference response reduction algorithm
+# Composite setting - Reference response reduction

 A simple analytical curve fitting problem is included to demonstrate how to use `piglot` with a modified reference response.